 The man explained that he had called the police after much deliberation.
 He had phoned a friend in Nassau County for advice and then he had crossed the roof of the building to the apartment of the elderly woman to get her to make the call.

 “I didn’t want to get involved,” he sheepishly told the police.

 Six days later, the police arrested Winston Moseley, a 29-year-old business-machine operator, and charged him with the homicide.
 Moseley had no previous record.
 He is married, has two children and owns a home at 133-19 Sutter Avenue, South Ozone Park, Queens.
 On Wednesday, a court committed him to Kings County Hospital for psychiatric observation.

 When questioned by the police, Moseley also said that he had slain Mrs. Annie May Johnson, 24, of 146-12 133rd Avenue, Jamaica, on February 29 and Barbara Kralik, fifteen, of 174-17 140th Avenue, Springfield Gardens, last July.
 In the Kralik case, the police are holding Alvin L. Mitchell, who is said to have confessed that slaying.

 The police stressed how simple it would have been to have gotten in touch with them.
 “A phone call,” said one of the detectives, “would have done it.”
 The police may be reached by dialing “O” for operator or SPring 7-3100.

 The question of whether the witnesses can be held legally responsible in any way for failure to report the crime was put to the Police Department’s legal bureau.
 There, a spokesman said: said, “but where they are in their homes, near phones, why should they be afraid to call the police?”

-Want to read more?
-Download Thirty-Eight Witnesses by A. M. Rosenthal on Amazon, Barnes & Noble, and iTunes.
+Want to keep reading?
+Download Thirty-Eight Witnesses on Amazon, Barnes & Noble, and iTunes.